Have You Tried Watercolour or Soft-Pastel Before?…

 An information pack with more details and directions to the venue for your workshop will be provided by email 7-14 days before your chosen workshop date but if you have any questions before you make your booking please feel free to contact me.
 You can do this either by email or you can click the live-chat button on the website - if I am not available to talk just leave a message and I will get back to you as soon as I can.

 I look forward to meeting you!

-I am regularly booked to provide demonstrations & workshops for art clubs & societies across the U.K and these are always well received because I make a point of showing people that watercolour does not have to be difficult if you just adjust your approach a little.
+I am regularly booked to provide demonstrations & workshops for art clubs & societies across the U.K and these are always well received because I make a point of showing people that painting does not have to be difficult if you just adjust your approach a little.

-As a professional artist I make the bulk of my livelihood from the sale of my work so I do not teach because I have to but rather choose to teach as a way of hopefully passing on what I have spent two decades plus learning.
+As a professional artist I make the bulk of my livelihood from the sale of my work so I do not teach because I have to but rather choose to teach as a way of hopefully passing on what I have spent three decades plus learning.

 I love what I do!
 And, if through teaching a few workshops I can maybe in some small way help one other person pursue their dream to become a working artist then I will be a very happy guy.

 Maybe that person might even be you?

 Here are a few frequently asked questions.
 If there is anything I have not answered feel free to click the live chat button at the bottom right of the page and you can ask me direct.